 Experts told us screen protectors are the best way to minimize cracks in, scratches on or the shattering of your physical screen.
 While they vary in price, most aren’t terribly expensive: Plastic ones typically cost less than $15, while glass screen protectors range from around $10 to upward of $50.

-Sagi Shilo, editor at Tech Gear Talk, noted it’s worth investing in a good screen protector to avoid potentially shelling out hundreds of dollars to replace a broken display.
+Shilo noted it’s also worth investing in a good screen protector to avoid potentially shelling out hundreds of dollars to replace a broken display.
 Plus, he noted that an intact display is one major factor in determining the value of a used device if you want to resell or trade it in for a newer model in the future.

-There are limitations to what a screen protector can do, though: “It isn’t going to cover every square millimeter of the glass display,” said Mac Frederick, owner of Phone Repair Philly.
+There are limitations to what a screen protector can do, though: “It isn’t going to cover every square millimeter of the glass display,” said Frederick.
 The protector also usually won’t protect the back, edges and corners of your phone — the experts we spoke to suggested pairing a screen protector with a heavy-duty case from brands like Otterbox or Lifeproof, preferably one with rubber edges that’ll absorb the impact of a drop and prevent damage.

 “People forget that the back of many phones is made of glass, and are shocked at the cost of replacement once the back gets damaged,” said Shilo.